Succession Planning - What Will Happen to Your Business?

 Jim Correll, director Fab Lab ICC at Independence Community College, Independence Kansas

-The topic of business succession always comes up in discussions about helping rural American small towns prosper.
-It came up recently in an entrepreneur’s lunch where one attendee mentioned two well established businesses in our county with ageing owners.
-“What’s going to happen to these businesses when the owners can no longer operate them?”
+The topic of business succession planning, or a general lack thereof, always comes up in discussions about helping rural American small towns prosper.
 No one likes to see established businesses simply close down instead of transitioning to new owners.
 There has only been limited success in promoting and facilitating business succession planning.
 Sometimes public meetings take place, but some don’t attend as they don’t want to “advertise” that they might consider selling.
 I think we’ve made the concept too complicated, thinking it’s all about what the accountants, lawyers and consultants need to do.
 Those people are necessary, but there are several things that need to be done before getting the heavy-hitter professionals involved.
 The time to start is now.
 Sometimes owners or close family members become ill and force a transition to happen earlier than expected.
 After several years of observation and my involvement in a few transition efforts, here’s a top 10 list of things business owners should do to set up a smooth transition to a new owner.
 Notice the expensive consultants come at the end.
 You should work out your strategy to accomplish the first seven before initiating the last three.

 •Give yourself some time.
 Businesses generally don’t transition within a few months.
 Allow a year or two to find the right prospect and situation.
 Don’t wait until you’re 3 months from total burn-out to get started.

 •Keep up appearances.
 Keep the store nice and updated, including your digital presence; web site and social media.
 Repaint, remodel and rearrange over the years.
 This not only makes the business worth more at transition time, but your current customers will come more often if they know you’re always making changes and improvements.